Iran–Iraq relations: Post-Saddam

-Iranian Influence over Iraqi Paramilitary Forces
+Iranian influence over Iraqi Paramilitary Forces

 Following the rise of ISIS in 2014, Iraq formed the Popular Mobilization Forces (PMF), a coalition of mostly Shiite militias created to bolster the national army's efforts in fighting the jihadist group.
 While formally recognized as part of Iraq’s security apparatus, several PMF factions have maintained close ties with Iran, receiving funding, training, and political backing from Tehran.
 These connections have led to growing concern in both Iraqi and international circles regarding the extent of Iranian influence over Iraqi internal affairs.
 In response to increasing U.S. pressure, the Iraqi government introduced a draft law in March 2025 aimed at restructuring the PMF.
 The proposed legislation seeks to formalize the chain of command by placing the PMF directly under the authority of the Iraqi Prime Minister, rather than allowing autonomous units to operate under the influence of foreign powers.
 The bill also includes a mandatory retirement age for senior commanders, a move expected to displace key figures aligned with Iran.
 The legislative push came after a February 2025 visit by PMF chairman Falih al-Fayyadh to senior Iranian officials, interpreted as an effort to garner Tehran’s support in opposing the reforms.

+Tishreen Movement

+In 2019 mass protests broke out in Iraq caused by poor living standards, structural sectarianism in the government and foreign intervention, "No to Iran, no to America" a popular slogan used in the protests.
+The government, with the help of Iranian-backed militias used lethal force to quell the protests.
+An opinion poll from that year found that only 16% of Iraqis had a favorable opinion of the Iranian government.

+Aftermath of 2025-2026 Iranian protests

+On January 26, 2026, in the aftermath of the 2025–2026 Iranian protests and subsequent 2026 Iran massacres and 2026 Internet blackout in Iran, the Iraqi based militia Kata'ib Hezbollah called for its fighters around the world to prepare to fight on behalf on the Iranian regime.